StSav012/pycatsearch/README.md

 The code is developed under `python 3.10`.
 It should work under `python 3.8` but merely tested.

+The non-GUI parts require absolute minimum of non-standard modules.
 If you want to save the catalog as a [Qt JSON Document](https://doc.qt.io/qt-5/qjsondocument.html), then `PyQt5` is needed.
 If you want to download the catalog data faster, consider `async_downloader` module;
 it requires `aiohttp`.
 Otherwise, only the built-ins are used.

+The GUI requires `PyQt5`, `pathvalidate`, and `aiohttp`.

 ## File Format